ubernostrum/django-contact-form/docs/faq.rst

 django-contact-form is offered under a three-clause BSD-style license; this is `an OSI-approved open-source license
 <http://www.opensource.org/licenses/bsd-license.php>`_, and allows you
-a large degree of freedom in modifiying and redistributing the code.
+a large degree of freedom in modifying and redistributing the code.
 For the full terms, see the file ``LICENSE`` which came with your copy of django-contact-form; if you did not receive a copy of this file, you can view it online at